 Beginning With the July 2018 Public Report, CMS Will No Longer Report the HCAHPS Pain Management Composite Measure (05/04/2018)

 The survey questions comprising Pain Management Composite 4 were removed from the HCAHPS Survey in the FY 2018 IPPS/LTCH PPS Final Rule (81 FR 38342).
 Composite 4 is no longer needed and will no longer be reported on Hospital Compare.
 July 2018 Preview Reports and public reporting will display “N/A” and Footnote 5 for the Pain Management measure and will display “N/A” and Footnote 15 for the Pain Management star rating.
 In addition, Pain Management is no longer included in the calculation of the HCAHPS Summary Star Rating or the Hospital Compare Overall Hospital Quality Star Rating.

 For recent Extraordinary Circumstances Extensions (ECE) the key HCAHPS content is displayed below.
-Please review the entire notification for additional details.
+To review the entire Quality Reporting Notifications please click below: